emdgroup-liquid/liquid/src/liquid/components/ld-cookie-consent/readme.md

 ## Rejectable

-You can allow rejecting all cookies from the disclaimer in opt-in and opt-out mode.
+You can allow rejecting all non-necessary cookies from the disclaimer in opt-in and opt-out mode.

 {% example  '{ "styles": { "overflow": "visible", "will-change": "initial" } }' %}
 <ld-cookie-consent settings='{